 Project 1 – To deploy a commercial web application on Azure cloud

 If you’re looking to learn how to deploy a commercial web application on Azure, this project is for you.
-You’ll learn how to set up and configure an Azure account, create and manage virtual machines, storage accounts, and networking resources.
+You’ll learn how to set up and configure an Azure account, and create and manage virtual machines, storage accounts, and networking resources.
 Plus, you’ll get hands-on experience with deploying and managing a web application on Azure.

 What is a web application?